cybercongress/cybertensor-developer-docs/docs/subnets/working-with-keys.md

 A Cybertensor wallet consists of a **coldkey** and a **hotkey**.
 The coldkey and hotkey are used for different operations in the Cybertensor ecosystem.
 These two keys are logically connected via the Cybertensor API.

-:::tip Coldkey and hotkey each are pairings of separate private and public keys Each key is a pairing of two seperate [EdDSA cryptographic keypairs](https://en.wikipedia.org/wiki/EdDSA#Ed25519).
+:::tip Coldkey and hotkey each are pairings of separate private and public keys Each key is a pairing of two separate [EdDSA cryptographic keypairs](https://en.wikipedia.org/wiki/EdDSA#Ed25519).
 Hence, a coldkey is a pairing of a private key and a public key.
 Similarly, a hotkey is a pairing of another set of private key and public keys.
 In this sense, a coldkey or a hotkey is each analogous to an account on a blockchain, where the account is defined by a pair of a public and a private key.
 :::

 ### Coldkey